 Introduction

-The Archaic Bannerstone Project is a resource for the study of the aesthetically complex, anomalous ancient Native American lithics known as bannerstones.
+The Bannerstone Project is a resource for the study of the aesthetically complex, anomalous ancient Indigenous North American lithics known as bannerstones that were made between 6,000 - 1,000 BCE.
 Finely composed, carved, and polished works are usually associated with luxury items for a ruling elite.
 Bannerstones, however, were made within distinctly egalitarian societies raising questions about who made them, who were they made for, and for what purposes were they made.

 Learning to see, study, and value the art and technology of bannerstones will bring us closer to the lived lives of ancient Native Americans of Eastern North America.
 This study, awareness, and appreciation of Ancient Native Americans in turn can open ways of seeing and respecting the vast history that links the past to the present.